 Modern English Usage from Britain to America: Bryan Garner follows Henry Fowler from A Dictionary of Modern American English Usage to Garner’s Modern English Usage.
 English Today 34: 4, pp. 1–9.

 The usage guide: Evolution of a genre.
 In Ingrid Tieken-Boon van Ostade (ed.)
 English Usage Guides: History, Advice, Attitudes.
 Oxford: Oxford University Press.

 Linguistic Prescriptivism.
 In Mark Aronoff (ed.)
 Oxford Bibliographies in Linguistics.
 New York: Oxford University Press.

 A Perspective on Prescriptivism: Language in reviews of The New Fowler’s Modern English Usage.
 In Carol Percy and Ingrid Tieken-Boon van Ostade (eds.)
 Prescription and Tradition in Language: Establishing standards across time and space.
 Bristol: Multilingual Matters.

 Codification and Correctness: the normative sources of Joseph Priestley’s The Rudiments of English Grammar.
 In Massimo Sturiale & Giovanni Iamartino (eds.)
 Language and History 59: 1, pp. 14–24.
 (19 July)

 Time for a new (but not ‘New’) Fowler.
 Review of Fowler’s Dictionary of Modern English Usage by Jeremy Butterfield, 2015.
 English Today.
 (15 February)

-Attitudes to Prescriptivism (Ed.) special issue Journal of Multilingual and Multicultural Development 37: 3.
+Attitudes to Prescriptivism (guest editor.) special issue Journal of Multilingual and Multicultural Development 37: 3.

 Attitudes to Prescriptivism: An Introduction.
 Journal of Multilingual and Multicultural Development 37: 3, pp. 233–242 (published online 5 August 2015)